morninj/quickspin/README.md

   user.
 The other fields (`Full Name`, etc.) are optional.
 * The firewall configuration may ask you: `Command may disrupt existing ssh connections.
 Proceed with operation (y|n)?` Type `y` and press enter.
-* If you're installing MySQL, you'll need to enter a password several times for the root user.
-This is a small hassle, but it lets you avoid putting the root password in a file, which is a security risk.
+* If you're installing MySQL, you will need to set a root password, which you will need later on.
+It will also ask several questions.
+Enter these
-* TODO: mysql questions
+  responses:

+    Change the root password?
+[Y/n] n
+    Remove anonymous users?
+[Y/n] y
+    Disallow root login remotely?
+[Y/n] y
+    Remove test database and access to it?
+[Y/n] y Reload privilege tables now?
+[Y/n] y

+When it's finished, the script will reboot the system to make sure all changes take effect.

 To make sure the deployment was successful, connect to the server with your private key: